Get free shipping on your order, with any water filter subscription. Find my filter

 Plus Item

-• Won't drain.
-After the wash cycle ends and before the spin cycle starts, the water should drain from your Estate washer.
-If water remains, first check for a kink or clog in the drain hose or a backup in the house drain system.
-If the drain path is clear, the drain pump might have failed or the water-level pressure switch might not sense how much water is in the washer.
-A failed lid switch can keep your Estate washer from advancing to the drain and spin cycle.
-A failed timer or problem with the drive motor can also prevent the washer from draining and spinning.
-Watch this video for additional troubleshooting tips to get your Estate washer draining and spinning again.
+After the wash cycle ends and before the spin cycle begins, the water should drain completely.
+If water remains in the tub, check for kinks or clogs in the drain hose or a backup in the house drain.
+If the path is clear, the drain pump may have failed or the water-level pressure switch may not be sensing water correctly.
+A broken lid switch can also keep the washer from advancing to drain and spin.
+If needed, you can replace the lid switch.
+A bad timer or drive motor can also stop the washer from draining.
+For more details, see how to troubleshoot a top-load washer that won’t drain or spin.

-• Won't fill.
-If your Estate washer doesn't fill with water, first check that the house water supply to the washer is on.
-If it is, and the washer won't fill at all, the inlet valves might have failed.
-If the washer fills partially, the problem is likely with the temperature selector switch or water-level pressure switch.
-If the washer agitates without filling, then the pressure switch is likely broken because it’s detecting the full tub of water when the tub is empty.
-Our Troubleshooting a direct-drive top-load washer that won’t fill video provides detailed troubleshooting for Estate washers.
+If the washer doesn’t fill, first confirm the household water supply is turned on.
+If it is, a failed inlet valve may be the cause.
+Partial fills may point to a defective temperature selector switch or water-level pressure switch.
+If the washer agitates without filling, the pressure switch is likely faulty because it’s detecting a full tub when it’s empty.
+Learn more in how to troubleshoot a direct-drive top-load washer that won’t fill.

-What to do when your Estate washer is completely dead
+What to check when your Estate washing machine is completely dead

 Parts & More